A successful SER-109 Phase 1b study has been completed, and the results were published in the Journal of Infectious Diseases.

 Based on the successful SER-109 Phase 1b results, Seres completed and reported a placebo controlled Phase 2 study (ECOSPOR).
 Following the Phase 2 results, Seres performed a detailed and comprehensive review of the SER-109 program.
 The summary of these findings can be found here.

 Seres is currently evaluating SER-109 in a Phase 3 clinical study (ECOSPOR III) in patients with multiply recurrent C. difficile infection.
-The company expects that this single pivotal study may support SER-109 registration and approval.

 TO LEARN MORE ABOUT ECOSPOR III